google/gsocguides/pages/mentor/28-additional_resources.md

 ## General Resources

-If your organization has participated in GSoC previously, chances are there are mailing lists already set up and useful information in their archives; take a moment to look through them, especially around the launch times (February to March), community bonding period (April to May) and evaluation times (mid-July and end of August), for more details.
+If your organization has participated in GSoC previously, chances are there are mailing lists already set up and useful information in their archives; take a moment to look through them, especially around the launch times (February to March), community bonding period (May) and evaluation times (mid-July and end of August), for more details.
 The archives of the program mailing lists, particularly the private mentors list (below), are also quite useful.

 No matter what, you want to take a look at the Program Rules each year to make sure you have a good idea of the rules for the program for both yourself and your students.
 There's a wealth of information included in the FAQs each year, even for experienced participants.
 You can always find the latest information, including a link to the FAQs, at <https://developers.google.com/open-source/gsoc/faq>.